zardini123/AnaMark-Tuning-Library/README.md

 ### Preparing for building

 The AnaMark Tuning Library uses CMake to configure and build the solution.
-CMake is a widely available open source build configuraiton tool which can create build assets for the development environment of your choice.
+CMake is a widely available open source build configuration tool which can create build assets for the development environment of your choice.
 You can install it from [cmake.org](https://cmake.org);